-This recipe for Brussels Sprouts with Bacon, Pine Nuts & Parmesan Cheese is simply delicious!
-It’s the perfect addition to any holiday meal and it makes a nice side dish for week night dinners as well.
-It’s not to hard to make and it’s definitely one of my favorite ways to eat brussels sprouts.
+This recipe for Parmesan Brussel Sprouts with Bacon is simply delicious!
+It’s the perfect addition to any holiday meal and it makes a nice side dish for weeknight dinners as well.
+It’s not too hard to make.
+It’s definitely one of my favorite ways to eat brussels sprouts.

-If you’d like to try brussel sprouts, I highly recommend cooking them in the following manner.
+If you’d like to try Brussels sprouts, I highly recommend cooking them in the following manner.
 NOTE – this recipe is likely NOT low in calories…because of the BACON.
 But truly, bacon is the key to many a person’s heart.
-Don’t leave it out! {But do source a high quality bacon.}
+Don’t leave it out! {But do source a high-quality bacon.}

 First, fry up some bacon – 3-4 pieces is plenty.
 I use nitrate free bacon I buy at Costco.
 It’s YUMMY!
 I just use my kitchen scissors to cut up a few pieces and then cook them over medium high heat in a nice cast iron skillet.

-Then, clean the brussel sprouts.
+Then, clean the Brussels sprouts.
 Make sure you check your bacon!
 Don’t want to burn it…

 Cut the sprouts in half and remove any outer leaves that look bad.
 Your bacon should be done by now.
 Remove it from the pan so it doesn’t burn.
 Reserve half the bacon grease and leave the rest in the pan.

-Now, take those little brussel sprouts and put them cut side down right in all of that delicious bacon grease.
+Now, take those little Brussels sprouts and put them cut side down right in all of that delicious bacon grease.
 And leave them alone.
-Let them cook like this {medium heat} for about 5 minutes.
+Cook Brussels sprouts like this {medium heat} for about 5 minutes.
+You should start to see a nice crispy golden brown on the sprouts.

 After 5 minutes, stir up the sprouts and add a handful of pine nuts.
 If the pan looks a little dry, add a bit of the reserved bacon grease.
 After the pine nuts look nice and toasty, add the bacon bits back in and top everything off with freshly grated parmesan cheese.